-Full implementation of OMNY readers at all MTA resources wrapped up on December 31st, 2020.
+Setting up OMNY readers at all MTA subway stations and on buses wrapped up on December 31st, 2020, well over a year ago.
 But Roosevelt Island is far behind because the Tram was not included in the upgrade.

 Fallout has already begun.
 Unprepared MTA system passengers now cannot transfer for free between buses, trains and the Tram, using OMNY.
 OMNY, which accepts smartphones and enabled credit cards, replaces MetroCards at the start of 2023.

 In less visible financial terms, the situation is much worse.
 RIOC, the state agency that never gets it wrong, has not renewed its MTA contract in over ten years.
 That means RIOC still collects only $2.00 of every fare while the MTA keeps the rest, resulting in a $1 million plus loss to Roosevelt Island annually.